CHILIpReading/.github/profile/README.md

 <a name="installation"/>

 # Installation
-The following catkin workspace folder structure was adopted for this project:
+The following catkin workspace folder structure was adopted for this project on both computers:

 ```bash
 ├── build